MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Client certificates

-In WebView2, you can use the Client Certificate API to trust the certificate at the application level.
-This way, your host app can render the page without prompting the user about the SSL errors, or your host app can automatically cancel the request.
+In WebView2, you can use the Client Certificate API to select the client certificate at the application level.
+This API allows you to show UI if desired, replace the default client certificate dialog prompt, programmatically query the certificates, and select a certificate from the list to respond to the server when WebView2 is making a request to a HTTP server that needs a client certificate for HTTP authentication.

 ##### [C#](#tab/c-sharp)